GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md

 - JSONassert
 - JsonPath

+### WebEnvironment modes

-There is support for different webEnvironment modes. webEnvironMent is an attribute of @SpringBootTest and you set it like `@SpringBootTest(webEnvironment=WebEnvironment.RANDOM_PORT)`:
+There is support for different webEnvironment modes.
+Use RANDOM_PORT or DEFINED_PORT if a server will be running.
+WebEnvironMent is an attribute of @SpringBootTest and you set it like `@SpringBootTest(webEnvironment=WebEnvironment.RANDOM_PORT)`:

 - RANDOM_PORT
 - DEFINED_PORT